-Dr. Choshen-Hillel studies decision-making processes in social contexts and in organizations.
+Prof. Choshen-Hillel studies decision-making processes in social contexts and in organizations.
 Her research addresses questions such as when do decision makers react negatively to others’ better outcomes, and when do they endorse them?
 Why would concern with reputation lead employees to lie to their manager, even though they don’t gain any material benefit therefrom?
 And how can we help decision makers use others’ wisdom more effectively?
 Choshen-Hillel identifies situational factors that lead us to endorse more efficient and prosocial decisions, despite competing psychological motivations.

-Dr. Choshen-Hillel earned her PhD in social psychology in 2014 from the
+Prof. Choshen-Hillel earned her PhD in social psychology in 2014 from the

 Hebrew University of Jerusalem.
 In 2013-2015, she was a Rothschild postdoctoral

 Fellow at the Center for Decision Research at University of Chicago’s Booth School of Business.
 Choshen-Hillel holds an MA summa cum laude (valedictorian) in social psychology from the Hebrew University of Jerusalem.
 She earned her BA summa cum laude in psychology in Hebrew University’s Amirim honors program.